prima101112/palugada/README.md

 > palugada is `apa lu mau gua ada`. anything you need i'm here

-palugada is a docker images base on alpine that full of tools this images is created because we need more than busybox and less than full ubuntu images please add if you need anything or just copy and build your own images
+palugada is a docker images base on alpine that full of tools. this images is created because we need more than busybox and less than full ubuntu images. please add if you need anything or just copy and build your own images.

 ## feature

 ### networking tools
-this image is full with networking debuger. to test connection between pods or test connection outside cluster or create request using curl or dump tcp with tcp dump
+this image is full with networking debuger. to test connection. between pods or test connection outside cluster or create request using curl, or dump tcp with tcp dump

 ### produce logs testing
-this image also produce logs in interval time (default 10 minutes) this feature is to test logging system. when u setup logging system using flags to set it on of
+this image also produce logs in interval time (default 10 minutes). this feature is to test logging system. when u setup logging system using flags to set it on of
 - `-logtest=true` #enable log testing